amirci/amirci.github.io/_posts/2024-09-04-example-modeling-errors-python.md

 Errors depend on context.
 Who decides what is an error and what is not?
 Was the error _expected_ or _unexpected_?
 We discussed these [ideas in the previous post]({% link _posts/2024-08-11-modelling-errors.markdown %}#modeling-expected-failure) exploring _pure_ and _impure_ functions.

-Here is the first version of the code without any error modeling and handling.
-This is a good to start to identify points of failure:
+This is an initial solution to the mentioned problem, without incorporating any error modeling or handling.
+It is a useful starting point for identifying potential failure sources:

 {: .box-note}
-Across the code, I will use type hints sometimes to make types and functions clear.
+I will use type hints intermittently in the code to make the types and functions clearer.

 ```python